-‘Royal Pains’ Comes to an EndCategory: Television
+‘Royal Pains’ Comes to an EndCategory: Television and Streaming

 When USA network television viewers first met Dr. Hank Lawson (played by Mark Feuerstein), he was unfairly relieved from his position in the Emergency Room of a prestigious Manhattan hospital after a wealthy benefactor died in his care.

 Eight seasons, several trips to exotic locales such as Hong Kong, Budapest, and France, and 104 episodes later, the Hamptons’ “concierge doctor” takes down his shingle, but not before Royal Pains creator Andrew Lenchewski and fellow executive producer Michal Rauch manage to tie up any loose ends.